lilguy77/lilguy77/README.md

 ## The Harsh Reality

-Several Canadians, in a display of misplaced priorities and lack of empathy, have told Bill to "pipe down" with their reasoning being that "immigrants come first".
+Several Canadians, in a display of misplaced priorities and lack of empathy, have told Bill to "pipe down" with their reasoning being that *"immigrants come first"*.
 This sentiment is not only disturbing but also showcases the growing divide and lack of compassion in the Canadian society.

 ## Canada's Decline